Changes to distribution of command line

 No. The SQL Compare Professional license still allows you to run the command line on your own machine.
-However, a DLM Automation license (available as part of SQL Toolbelt) is needed for deploying the command line to machines which are not your own, such as build servers.
+However, a DLM Automation Suite license is needed for deploying the command line to machines which are not your own, such as build servers.

 When running the command line version of SQL Compare, I see a message that the Automation license is a trial version.
 What does this mean?

-This means that you are not licensed for Automation, which will prevent you from running the command line version of SQL Compare after the trial date ends, unless you have activated a Professional license for SQL Compare or SQL Toolbelt.
+This means that you are not licensed for Automation, which will prevent you from running the command line version of SQL Compare after the trial date ends, unless you have activated a Professional license for SQL Compare or a DLM Automation Suite license.

-How do I activate the new DLM Automation license?
+How do I activate the new DLM Automation Suite license?

-Once you have received the proper Automation license required, you can activate the license on the machine that will be running the command line version of SQL Compare by executing the following command:
+Once you have received the correct Automation license required, you can activate the license on the machine that will be running the command line version of SQL Compare.
+For more information, see Activating.